cheese1/medusawiki/Post-Processing.md

 Use single back slashes, Medusa/Python will escape them and make them double.
 Additional scripts can be used, separated by `|`
 Scripts are called after Medusa's own post-processing.
+Medusa will then wait for a feedback from your script before post-processing anything else.

 Parameters that are passed: